brannondorsey/keras_weight_animator/README.md

 ## Attribution and License

-This module is ♥ © Brannon Dorsey 2017 ♥, released under an MIT License.
-You are free to use, modify, distribute, sell, etc... this software under those terms.
+This module is © Brannon Dorsey 2017, released under an ♥ MIT License ♥.
+You are free to use, modify, distribute, sell, etc... this software under [those terms](LICENSE).
 Example data is from the WIreless Sensor Datamining Actitracker dataset published by Fordham University:

 ```
 Jennifer R. Kwapisz, Gary M. Weiss and Samuel A. Moore (2010).
 Activity Recognition using Cell Phone Accelerometers, Proceedings of the Fourth International Workshop on Knowledge Discovery from Sensor Data (at KDD-10), Washington DC.
 [PDF]